AsifHasanChowdhury/19201128_MVC_Project_CSE470/README.md

 # 19201128_MVC_Project_CSE470

-The Project has been designed followed by REPOSITORY Pattern
+The Project has been designed followed by MVC Pattern

 The other helping folders like